By STEVEN PENN

 Worley said the kit includes water, a map, food that doesn’t expire quickly, a crank radio/flashlight, and more.

-The disaster kit started out on display at the Danville Public Library, then will move to the Brownsburg Public Library, before ending up as a donation to the Hendricks County Health Department.
+The disaster kit started out on display at the Danville Public Library, then it moved to the Brownsburg Public Library, before ending up as a donation to the Hendricks County Health Department.